A guide to SEO on Substack

 Add your Substack URL to your personal website.
 You can embed a signup form directly on your personal website.

+Check out how Virginia Sole-Smith embedded a signup form on her website.
 Update your social media bios to include your Substack URL.
 Not only is this good for SEO, it’s a best promotional practice.

 The best way to improve your SEO ranking is to get more inbound links to your Substack publication.
 An inbound link is a link on another site that directs readers to your Substack.